-- Either by calculating the "actual GHG emissions" generated by biomass production using a methodology compliant with European Union Directive 2018/2001(RED II) as described in this document. - Or by using a mix of disaggregated default values and actual values for the factors in the formula given for E. In this case, actual values must be calculated in compliance with section 2.7.
+- Either by calculating the "actual GHG emissions" generated by biomass production using a methodology compliant with the Revised Renewable Energy Directive EU/2018/2001 (RED III) as described in this document. - Or by using a mix of disaggregated default values and actual values for the factors in the formula given for E. In this case, actual values must be calculated in compliance with section 2.7.

-In place of the default value for the cultivation of raw materials, \mathbf{e}{ec} , it is also possible to use:
+In place of the default value for the cultivation of raw materials, $\mathbf{e}{ec}$ , it is also possible to use:

 For the EU, an average value specific to the NUTS 2 area concerned is supplied by the relevant member state.
 GHG values included in the NUTS 2 reports do not represent disaggregated default values.
-Therefore, they can be used as input for the calculation of actual values but cannot be used to report emissions from cultivation in the unit gCO_2eq/MJ of fuel.
-Additionally, these values are subject to a Commission decision in line with Article 31(4) of Directive 2018/2011 in the following unit: $gCO_2eq/dry kg$ of feedstock to be considered usable.
+Therefore, they can be used as input for the calculation of actual values but cannot be used to report emissions from cultivation in the unit $gCO_2eq/MJ$ of fuel.
+Additionally, these values are subject to a Commission decision in line with Article 31(4) of the Revised Renewable Energy Directive EU/2018/2001 (RED III) in the following unit: $gCO_2eq/dry kg$ of feedstock to be considered usable.